 Often, instead of buying pecan pralines, I stumble across a recipe during the year and give it a try as a gift to my father for Christmas.
 That was the goal this Christmas as well, however it sure was a circuitous route!
 I started with what I thought was the perfect pecan praline recipe from a few years back but this time the pralines turned out horrible: super grainy and hard.
 A few days before flying to visit my parents for the holidays I remade the recipe again with minimal, if any, success into cracking the praline code, drats!
 So the days before Christmas, I looked over numerous online recipe forums and watched hours of Youtube praline making videos rating their skills (and believability) of their masterful claims.

 After hours of scanning, searching and forwarding, I came across what appeared to be the Holy Grail.
 Is it possible?
-Here in the depths of the digital age are the secrets to the perfect pecan praline recipe and her name was “momma”.
-No she isn’t fat and a know-it-all but rather a camera shy Joyce sharing her family recipe that is at least as old as her great grandma.
+Here in the depths of the digital age lie the secrets to the perfect pecan praline recipe and her name was “Momma”.
+No, she isn’t fat and a know-it-all but rather a camera shy Joyce sharing her family Louisiana praline recipe that is at least as old as her great grandma.
 I like that she isn’t a spring chicken.
 Many of the other videos were from owners of praline shops that weren’t sharing the recipe (just a video making them) or young people, many without ever trying a New Orleans style “praw-leen”.
-If you want to watch momma cook, below is her sweet video with her daughter interviewing her.
-Further below is her transcribed recipe (by me).
+If you want to watch Momma cook, below is her sweet video with her daughter interviewing her.
+Further below is her transcribed perfect pecan praline recipe (by me).